sachinchoolur/lightgallery.js/readme.md

 * Responsive images.
 * HTML iframe support.
 * Multiple instances on one page.
-* Easily customizable via CSS (SCSS) and Settings.
+* Easily customizable via CSS (SCSS) and settings.
 * Smart image preloading and code optimization.
-* Keyboard Navigation for desktop.
+* Keyboard navigation for desktop.
 * Font icon support.
 * And many more.